-Regardless of your age, weight or sporting prowess, cardio exercise – any continuous exercise that gets your heart rate up and burns a number of calories – is great for your health and any weight loss goals you might have.
+Regardless of your age, weight or sporting prowess, cardio exercise – any continuous exercise that gets your heart rate up and burns more calories – is great for your health and weight loss or weight management.

 Walking vs running

-If you’re wondering whether walking or running is the better choice, it’s important to understand it’s not an ‘either-or’ situation.
+But if you’re wondering whether walking or running is the better choice for you, it’s important to understand it’s not an ‘either-or’ situation.
 Your health would benefit from walking or jogging, or you could mix it up and do both.

-Whether you jog or walk, you should aim to meet the Department of Health physical activity and exercise guidelines, which recommend that each week you do 150–300 minutes of moderate physical activity like brisk walking, or 75–150 minutes of vigorous physical activity like running, each week.
+Whether you jog or walk, you should aim to meet the Department of Health physical activity and exercise guidelines, which recommend that each week you do 150–300 minutes of moderate physical activity like brisk walking, or 75–150 minutes of vigorous physical activity like running.

 Benefits of walking

 Walking is something everyone can do.
 It’s easy, cost-free and flexible.
-You can do it at any time of the day – as a dedicated exercise session, or as a more active form of transport, instead of catching the bus or driving to a friend’s house.
+You can walk at any time of the day, as a dedicated exercise session, or as a more active form of transport, instead of catching the bus or driving to a friend’s house.

-Adjunct Professor Shilton says walking carries fewer injury risks and is especially suitable for older adults and people who are overweight or affected by chronic conditions like heart disease and diabetes.
+Adjunct Prof Shilton says walking is a good exercise option for older adults and people who are overweight or affected by chronic conditions like heart disease and diabetes.

-"Because walking is low-impact, the joints and bones are only put under minimal stress, and therefore the risk of injury is lower," he explains.
+"Because walking is low impact, your joints and bones are only put under minimal stress, so the risk of injury is lower," he explains.

-Walking is a great choice if you’re new to exercising or returning after a break.
+Walking is also a great choice if you’re new to exercising or returning after a break.